Diversify and Disambiguate: Learning From Underspecified Data: Diversify and Disambiguate

 \textbf{Random querying.} A related alternative to the active querying strategy is random querying, in which we label a random subset of the target dataset $\Dt$.
 Beyond its simplicity, an advantage of this procedure is that one can perform labeling in advance, because the datapoints to be labeled do not depend on the results of the \Div stage.
 However, random querying is substantially less label-efficient than active querying because the set will likely include unambiguous datapoints for which labels are less informative for head selection.

-\textbf{Disambiguation on source data.} Even if two functions are near-optimal in terms of labels, other properties of the source data $\Ds$ can often distinguish between the two.
-Visualization techniques such as Grad-CAM \cite{selvaraju2017grad} reveal which region of an image each head is basing its predictions on.
+\textbf{Disambiguation on source data.} Even if two functions are near-optimal in terms of labels, other properties of the source data $\Ds$ can distinguish between the two.
+Visualization techniques such as Grad-CAM \citep{selvaraju2017grad} reveal which region of the input is relevant to each head.
 Such regions can be compared against the true predictive features by a human observer.
-This comparison could also be performed in an automated way using existing bounding box annotations or pixel-wise segmentation labels, such as those available for the ImageNet and COCO datasets \cite{deng2009imagenet,lin2014microsoft}.
+This comparison could also be performed in an automated way using existing bounding box annotations or pixel-wise segmentation labels, such as those available for the ImageNet and COCO datasets \citep{deng2009imagenet,lin2014microsoft}.
 A key advantage of this method is that we do not require anything from the target domain beyond unlabeled datapoints.

-Unless stated otherwise, we use the active querying strategy for the \Dis stage in our experiments, because of its superior label efficiency, requiring as little as $m=1$ label.
+We note that the active and random query strategies do not use any information unavailable to previous approaches: existing methods~\citep{nam2020learning,liu2021just} use labeled target data to tune hyperparameters.
+Unless stated otherwise, we use active querying because of its superior label efficiency.
+In \cref{app:gen_bound}, we further analyze such label efficiency through a generalization bound that depends only on the number of heads and the difference between the best and second best head.
+In our experiments, the active strategy required as little as a single label.
 We emphasize that as long as the best head is selected, the choice of disambiguation method only affects label efficiency, and the final performance of the selected head is the same for all three methods.
 We summarize the overall structure of DivDis in \cref{alg:main}.
-In \cref{sec:experiments}, we conduct experiments to evaluate the extent to which the two stages of \DivDis can find a set of diverse functions and effectively disambiguate.